mahmoudmostafa0/Throne/README.md

 Credits
 -------
-Mentalis/sbradno
+- Mentalis/sbradno
-CptSky
+- CptSky
-Fang
+- Spirited Fang
-Impulse
+- Impulse
-InfamousNoone
+- InfamousNoone
-Encore
+- Encore

 Leave a message on [Chained2PVP](http://chained2pvp.com/topic/332-throne-project-development/) if you belong in the credits!